castle-engine/castle-engine/packages/delphi/README.md

 - We put output in the default directory determined by Delphi, which will be like `C:\Users\Public\Documents\Embarcadero\Studio\22.0\Bpl` .

-- VCL stuff has to be in a separate package, since VCL is only for Windows, while CGE suuports more platforms (like Linux).
+- VCL stuff has to be in a separate package, since VCL is only for Windows, while CGE supports more platforms (like Linux).

+    We also put FMX stuff in a separate package, i.e. `castle_engine.bpl` doesn't depend on FMX or VCL.

-    FMX stuff could be, for now, actually merged in `castle_engine.bpl`.
+    Note that FMX stuff could be, for now, actually merged in `castle_engine.bpl`.
 So we could merge `castle_engine.bpl` and `castle_engine_fmx.bpl` into 1 package.
 But:

     - For the future, we want to be prepared for platforms that may not have FMX.
 In CGE, we can already deal with them (using our `TCastleWindow` which may have various backends, including using direct access to API like WinAPI or GTK or Cocoa, and thus it doesn't require FMX).
 Actually on Windows our `castle_engine_window.bpl` already doesn't need FMX (it uses WinAPI directly).
 But on Linux it does (for now).